SoFi Stadium: Canceled or postponed opening events, first events

 On May 2, 2021, the stadium hosted its first major event with spectators present, the filming of the Global Citizen-organized concert special Vax Live: The Concert to Reunite the World, hosted by Selena Gomez and featuring Jennifer Lopez, Eddie Vedder, the Foo Fighters, H.E.R., J Balvin, and the Duke of Sussex, which aimed to promote COVID-19 vaccination.
 After COVID-19 restrictions were eased, SoFi Stadium hosted its first in-person concert event by American DJ Kaskade on July 17.
 Mexican regional music group Los Bukis kicked off their reunion tour on August 27 and 28, filling the stadium to capacity.

 On November 27 and 28, and December 1 and 2, the stadium hosted Permission to Dance on Stage—LA, a run of four concerts by the K-pop group BTS.
 The shows took in a gross of $33.3 million; Billboard reported them to be the highest-grossing concert engagement to ever be held in California, the second-largest in North America overall (surpassed only by a 10-show run at Giants Stadium by Bruce Springsteen), and the highest-grossing run of concerts at a single venue since 2012.

 On April 29, 2023, the stadium hosted its first ever Monster Jam event.
 Grave Digger would end up winning the overall event championship.
 Two months later, it was announced that the stadium would play host to Monster Jam World Finals 23 on May 18, 2024.
-Monster Jam returned to the stadium on May 17, 2025.
+Monster Jam returned to the stadium on May 17, 2025, and on April 11, 2026.

 The stadium hosted City Year Los Angeles Spring Break Fundraiser on May 4, 2024, with a performance by John Legend.
 On February 1, 2025, the stadium hosted the Honda Battle of the Bands, the first on the West Coast.

 Naming

-On September 15, 2019, it was announced that the San Francisco-based financial services company SoFi had acquired the naming rights to the new stadium under a 20-year deal valued at over $30 million per-year, a record for any naming rights for a sports venue.
+On September 15, 2019, it was announced that the San Francisco–based financial services company SoFi had acquired the naming rights to the new stadium under a 20-year deal valued at over $30 million per-year, a record for any naming rights for a sports venue.
 The company became an official partner of both the Rams and the Chargers, as well as a partner of the performance venue and surrounding entertainment district.

 The covered open space formerly known as Champions Plaza between the playing field and the performance venue within the stadium was officially named American Airlines Plaza, as the airline has a hub at nearby LAX.
 The airline was named the first founding partner on August 6, 2019.

 The performance venue was officially named YouTube Theater (the company is based in San Bruno) on June 28, 2021.

-For the 2026 FIFA World Cup, the stadium will be temporarily renamed to "Los Angeles Stadium" in accordance with FIFA's policy on corporate-sponsored names.
-Likewise, for the 2028 Summer Olympics, the stadium will be temporarily renamed to 2028 Stadium for the duration of the Games.
+For the 2026 FIFA World Cup, the stadium was referred to "Los Angeles Stadium" in accordance with FIFA's policy on corporate-sponsored names.
+Likewise, for the 2028 Summer Olympics, the stadium will be referred to as "2028 Stadium" for the duration of the Games.